wazo-platform/wazo-doc/source/developers/debug_asterisk.rst

    #.
 Note the exact time of the incident from the segfault line.
    #.
 Follow the `Debugging Asterisk Crash`_ procedure.

 #.
-If you observe some of the following common symtoms, follow the `Debugging Asterisk Freeze`_
+If you observe some of the following common symptoms, follow the `Debugging Asterisk Freeze`_
    procedure.

    * The output of command ``service asterisk status`` says Asterisk PBX is running.
-   * No more calls are distributed and Phones go to ``No Service``.
+   * No more calls are distributed and phones go to ``No Service``.
    * Command ``core show channels`` returns only headers (no data) right before returning

 #.
 Fetch Asterisk logs for the day of the crash (make sure file was not already logrotated)::